A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Introduction

+Our second contribution is that we introduce, for the first time in this context, the use of formal convergence diagnostics (namely Geweke and Gelman-Rubin) to assess sample quality in an online fashion.
+These methods (adapted from Markov Chain Monte Carlo applications) allow us to determine, in the absence of a ground truth, when a sample is adequate for use, and hence when it is safe to stop sampling.
+These is a critical issue in implementation.

+Our third contribution is that we apply and compare all the aforementioned techniques for the first time, to the best of our knowledge, on a large scale OSN.
+We use \facebook as a case study by crawling its web front-end, which is highly non-trivial due to various access limitations, and we provide guidelines for the practical implementation of high-performance crawlers.
+We obtain the first representative sample of \facebook users, which we make publicly available~\cite{our-dataset}; we have received approximately 500 requests for this dataset in the last eighteen months.
+Finally, we use the collected datasets to characterize several key properties of \facebook, including user properties (\eg privacy settings) and topological properties (\eg the node degree distribution, clustering, and assortativity).

-The structure of the paper is as follows.
+The structure of this paper is as follows.
 Section~\ref{sec:background} discusses related work.
-Section~\ref{sec:samplingmethodology} describes our sampling methodology, convergence diagnostics, and the alternative algorithms used as baselines for comparison.
-Section~\ref{sec:datacollection} describes the data collection process and summarizes the data set.
-Section~\ref{sec:evalmethod} evaluates our methodology in terms of (i) convergence of various node properties and (ii) uniformity of the obtained sample as compared to alternative techniques as well as to the ground truth.
-Section~\ref{sec:characterization} provides a characterization of some key Facebook properties, based on our representative sample, including topological properties of the social graph and user privacy features.
+Section~\ref{sec:samplingmethodology} describes the sampling methodology, including the assumptions and limitations, the candidate crawling techniques and the convergence diagnostics.
+Section~\ref{sec:fb_datacollection} describes the data collection process, including the implementation of high-performance crawlers, and the collected data sets from \facebook.
+Section~\ref{sec:fb_evalmethod} evaluates and compares all sampling techniques in terms of efficiency (convergence of various node properties) and quality (bias) of the obtained sample.
+Section~\ref{sec:fb_characterization} provides a characterization of some key Facebook properties, based on the MHRW sample.
 Section~\ref{sec:conclude} concludes the paper.
+The appendices elaborate on the following points: (A) the uniform sample obtained via userID rejection sampling, used as ``ground truth'' in this paper; (B) the lack of temporal dynamics in \facebook, in the timescale of our crawls; and (C) a comparison of the sampling efficiency of MHRW vs. RWRW.